 - Check with your insurance agent to be sure you have your lake house properly insured.
 Find out whether it is insured at replacement value or actual cash value.
 If you have any new items make sure they are added to your policy.

 - Check into local home management service companies.
-They will “manage” your property by doing such things as removing your dock, cleaning the gutters, irrigation shut down, water softener salt, etc.
+They will “manage” your property by doing such things as removing your dock, cleaning the gutters, shutting down irrigation, water softener salt, etc.

 Thanks so much to the good people at The Lake Channel for this great information.